EarthWolves/earthwolves.github.io/README.md

   frameborder="0"
 ></iframe>

-The second plot below is a chlorpleth map that has varying shades of color - darker the state, the more power outages it has witnessed.
+The second plot below is a **chlorpleth map that has varying shades of color - darker the state, the more power outages it has witnessed**.
 (Note: For a more relative and accurate representation, the values of frequencies were converted to log)

 <iframe
   src="plots/us_power_outages_map.html"